Home » Challenge Resources » How Your Company Works

 Companies

-In the age of keynotes and social media, its easy to think of companies as a unified force, aiming to capture more and more of the market.
+In the age of keynotes and social media, it’s easy to think of companies as a unified force, aiming to capture more and more of the market.
 However, the truth, especially in engineering, is that companies are really just huge collections of opinions and skills.
-These voices and hands, when collaborating, forge technologies and machines that revolutionise the world.
+These voices and minds, when collaborating, forge technologies and machines that revolutionise the world.

 In EnviroDC, your team will be joining forces with other teams to form part of a company that is aiming to develop a design for a sustainable settlement for an awarded contract.
 Your company will be assigned to one of our fictional prime contractors; a large organisation with a fictional history and area of specialism that you can draw upon.
 You will have to work together to develop the best solution that you can to fulfil the specific needs of the Request for Proposal.